-Financing activities primarily include (i) scheduled payments against the ABL Term Loan and finance leases, (ii) proceeds and payments on the ABL Revolver, and (iii) proceeds from construction financing during the period.
+Financing activities primarily include (i) scheduled payments against the ABL Term Loan and finance leases, (ii) proceeds and payments on the ABL Revolver, and (iii) proceeds from construction financing during the current six-month period.

 Share Repurchase Program

 As described in Note 7, "Shareholders' Equity," no share repurchases have been completed in fiscal 2023.